HardenChris/reading-notes/revisions.md

 ## Notable commands in Git:

-$ git config –list - pulls config notes
+* $ git config –list - pulls config notes

-git help command
+* git help command

-git clone (url) - pulls a copy of repo to local
+* git clone (url) - pulls a copy of repo to local

-git clone (url) NewName - pulls a copy of repo and renames it locally
+* git clone (url) NewName - pulls a copy of repo and renames it locally

-git add (filename) - add the file to ACP
+* git add (filename) - add the file to ACP

-git add * - add all files to ACP
+* git add * - add all files to ACP

-git status - get status of repo in ACP steps
+* git status - get status of repo in ACP steps

-git commit -m “comments” - add comments to commit
+* git commit -m “comments” - add comments to commit

-git commit -a - commit all changes currently made
+* git commit -a - commit all changes currently made

-it pushes origin master - push all changes to git repo
+* git push origin master - push all changes to git repo